badetitou/badetitou.github.io/misc/_drafts/2022-10-25-test-your-moose-code-using-ci.md

 }
 ```

-### SetUp GitLab CI
+### Set up GitLab CI

 The last step for GitLab is the creation of the `.gitlab-ci.yml`.

-This CI can includes several steps.
+This CI can include several steps.
-We now present the steps dedicated to testing Java model, but the same steps applied for other programming language.
+We now present the steps dedicated to testing the Java model, but the same steps apply to other programming languages.

-First, we have to parse the tests-ressources using the [docker version of VerveineJ]()
+First, we have to parse the tests-resources using the [docker version of VerveineJ](https://hub.docker.com/r/badetitou/verveinej)

 ```yml
 stages: